This post may contain affiliate links. Please see my disclosure policy for details.

 A big tip would be to visit this place as early as possible to avoid too many crowds.
 Or, wait until the very end of the day when people are leaving.

-I’d recommend planning a 1-2 hours to explore.
-There are museum exhibits, lots of gorgeous views to take in and events that happen throughout the year.
+I’d recommend planning 1-2 hours to explore.
+There are museum exhibits, lots of gorgeous views to take in, and events that happen throughout the year.
 Click here for more details.

 3. 199 Steps

 So, if you’re walking up to Whitby Abbey, your legs will have already been introduced to the 199 steps!